 Question 2: Why did you use the k-NN algorithm for this problem?

 Question 3: Is this supervised learning or unsupervised learning?

 Question 4: What are the different algorithms that can replace k-NN here?

 Question 5: What steps can be taken to improve accuracy further?

-In terms of the number of spam emails sent daily and the number of money people lose every day because of these spam scams, Spam-filtering becomes the primary need for all email-providing companies.
-This article discussed the complete process of spam email filtering using advanced technologies of machine learning.
-We also have closed one possible way of implementing our own spam-classifier using one of the most famous algorithms, k-NN.
-We also discussed the case studies of famous companies like Gmail, Outlook, and Yahoo to review how they use ML and AI techniques to filter such spammers.
+In terms of the Number of spam emails sent daily and the Number of money people lose every day because of these spam scams, Spam-filtering becomes the primary need for all email-providing companies.
+This article discussed the complete process of spam email filtering using advanced machine learning technologies.
+We also have closed one possible way of implementing our spam classifier using one of the most famous algorithms, k-NN.
+We also discussed the case studies of well-known companies like Gmail, Outlook, and Yahoo to review how they use ML and AI techniques to filter such spammers.

 Next Blog: Wine Quality prediction using KNN regressor